BeauJoh/thesis/source/11-chapter-3-ode.md

 Each step of the algorithm assigns each point to the cluster with the closest centroid, then relocates each cluster centroid to the mean of all points within the cluster.
 Execution terminates when no clusters change size between iterations.
 Starting positions for the centroids are determined randomly.
-The algorithm and its implementation is further discussed in [Section @sec:kmeans].
+The algorithm and its implementation are further discussed in [Section @sec:kmeans].
 As such, we moved K-Means to the Map Reduce dwarf in EOD.

 For the Spectral Methods dwarf, the original OpenDwarfs version of the FFT benchmark was complex, with several code paths that were not executed for the default problem size, and returned incorrect results or failures on some combinations of platforms and problem sizes we tested.